bullitbd/codefellows-ejs-ch5/README.md

-I have treated these exercises as snippets, assuming that enclosing functions would keep them from littering the global scope.
+I have treated these exercises as contained snippets, assuming that enclosing functions would keep them from littering the global scope.